tomhosker/converter-merger/README.md

 ### Installation

-One will need to have FFmpeg and Python -- Python2 seems to be sufficient -- in order run the code here properly.
+One will need to have FFmpeg and Python &mdash; Python2 seems to be sufficient &mdash; in order run the code here properly.

 ### Running